This page about living with gout was last reviewed, or updated, on 19 August 2018.

 If you are getting the best gout treatment, one regular event (every 2-4 weeks) is that your serum (blood) uric acid level is checked.
 And you are tested for your uric acid excretion - or at least how much you remove in urine.
 If medicines are your only way of dealing with gout, you must get into the habit of taking these on time too.
 Living with gout requires new disciplines in your life, which you ignore at your peril.

-Gout in the fingers, hands, wrists, elbows, or even the ears' ridges, probably won't affect your mobility, and you may be able to go to work.
+Gout in the fingers, hands, wrists, elbows, or even the ears' ridges, and some tendons, probably won't affect your mobility, and you may be able to go to work.
 Unfortunately these body locations are not gout's favourite (favorite) attack targets.
 It likes the big toes and the feet most, which makes coping with gout harder.
 The chances are you will be stuck in bed or in a chair/sofa with your foot on a gout stool, the classic gout pose.

 Here are some routines you may not be able to take for granted during a gout attack.
 Going up or downstairs; visiting the bathroom; cooking, or fixing drinks; maybe showering or having a bath; dressing and changing clothes.
 You might be able to hobble around on crutches, or on your tip-toes (if not stiffened), but don't bet on it.
 Some people, taken by surprise, have had to <i> crawl </i> to the bathroom to get their medicine.
 And so many gout attacks start at night, so keep yours close by your bed.